-Everyone in the horse industry knows that a healthy horse gut is of the utmost importance.
-As owners and stewards of the horse, we need to do everything that we can do to keep that gut in the best shape possible.
+Anyone in the horse industry knows that a healthy horse gut is of the utmost importance.
+As owners and stewards of the horse we need to do everything that we can do to keep that gut in the best shape possible.

-The use of probiotics and their relationship to a healthy gut has been researched and discussed extensively in both human and equine medicine.
-New information demonstrating the positive effects probiotics have on gut health is coming out regularly.
+The use of probiotics and their relationship to a healthy gut has been researched and discussed in both human and equine medicine with new information coming out regularly demonstrating the positive effects probiotics have on gut health.
 Current human-based research is looking into the disruptions in the natural gut flora (good microbes) that occur with the use of both prescription and OTC medications.
-An important term being used in this research is “dysbiosis” – a microbial imbalance on or inside the body.
+An important term being used in that research is “dysbiosis.”

-Dysbiosis has a couple of important impacts on health.
-First, normal microbiota help the body in various, sometimes unexpected, ways.
-Digestion is an obvious one, but it’s also been shown to impact things such as brain health.
-Second, with less of these “good bacteria” in the gut, there is more room for pathogens (infectious bacteria) to overgrow.
+Dysbiosis is a microbial imbalance on or inside the body, which has a couple of important/bad impacts.
+First, normal microbiota help the body in various, sometimes unexpected, ways, including digestion but it’s also been shown to impact things such as brain health.
+Secondly, with less of the “good bacteria” in the gut, there is more room for pathogens (infectious) bacteria to overgrow.
 This overgrowth wreaks havoc on the lining of the stomach and intestines.

 NSAIDS and Gut Health

 As veterinarians, we prescribe non-steroidal anti-inflammatory drugs (NSAIDS) every day.
 The most common examples of NSAIDS are bute and banamine.
-We know that there is a direct link between the toxicity of these drugs and both gastric (stomach) ulcers and right dorsal colitis.
-Because of this, we typically limit their use over time, doing our best to keep treatment lengths to under 10 days.
+We know that there is a direct link between the toxicity of these drugs and gastric (stomach) ulcers and right dorsal colitis.
+Therefore, we typically limit their use over time, doing our best to keep treatment lengths to under 10 days.

 A paper presented at the 2017 AAEP (American Association of Equine Practitioners) meeting reported a change in the microbial population of the horses’ gut after only 5-10 days of NSAID use.
-This means that through the course of a normal treatment for a lameness issue we will most likely cause a disruption in the gut microbiota population, and supporting gut health with probiotics throughout treatment and even after is critical to lessen the chance of a related ulcer or colic issue.
+This means that through the course of a normal treatment for a lameness issue we will most likely cause a disruption in the gut microbiota population.

 Equioxx and Gut Health

 Newer drugs like fibrocoxib (Equioxx) are known as COX2 inhibitors.
-COX2 inhibitors have an altered mode of action, allowing for a longer treatment regime, and some horses tolerate these drugs for months and even years with no obvious side effects.
-Keep in mind, however, that we have far less understanding of the effect these drugs and others have on the natural microbiota of the horse’ gut.
-The above-mentioned paper from the AAEP has drawn a convincing link between relative short-term NSAID use and alterations in the gut, but there isn’t yet any similar research into how COX2 inhibitors might alter gut microbial balance.
+COX2 inhibitors have an altered mode of action, allowing for longer treatment regimes.
+Some horses tolerate these drugs for months and even years with no obvious side effects.
+We have far less understanding of the effect these drugs and others have on the natural microbiota of the horse’ gut.
+The above-mentioned paper from the AAEP has drawn a convincing link between relative short-term NSAID use and alterations in the gut.